SteeltoeOSS/Samples/Discovery/README.md

 This repo tree contains sample apps illustrating how to use the [Steeltoe Discovery](https://github.com/SteeltoeOSS/Steeltoe/tree/main/src/Discovery) packages.

-* src/FortuneTeller - ASP.NET microservice with MVC app, illustrating how to register and consume services using .NET configuration, Consul and Eureka.
+* [FortuneTeller](src/FortuneTeller/README.md) - ASP.NET microservice with MVC app, illustrating how to register and consume services using .NET configuration, Consul and Eureka.

 ## Building & Running

-See the readme for instructions on building and running each app.
+See the individual sample READMEs linked above for instructions on building and running each app.

 ---